 Muslim women's organisations are presenting their manifesto, focusing on the Muslim community and gender issues, in the light of the upcoming General Assembly elections, 2019.

-This Women's Day 2015 we gather to mark our collective actions towards creating a world free of violence, injustice and oppression.
-Together we inspire each other by celebrating the gains of our women’s movements.
-We re-energise ourselves to continue resisting and challenging patriarchal, casteist, communal and regressive forces, both state and non-state.
+This International Women’s Day 2019, we gather to mark our collective actions towards creating a world free of violence, injustice, inequalities, stigma and oppression.

 The Lok Sabha passed three dangerous bills that have been so poorly drafted that all of them further marginalise the very people they were supposed to safeguard.